TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

 = Higher Order Functions

-One of the most powerful feature of functional programming languages is that it lets one pass in functions as argument to another function, and have funtions return other functions as outputs, these kinds of functions are known as:
+One of the most powerful features of functional programming languages is that it lets one pass in functions as argument to another function, and have functions return other functions as outputs, these kinds of functions are known as:

 #def(sub: "Higher Order Functions")[
 A *higher order function* is a function that does at least one of the following things: